Brian VanGorder

 Brian VanGorder (born April 17, 1959) is an American football coach and former player.
 He was the defensive coordinator at Bowling Green State University, a position he assumed in 2019.
 Prior to that, he was defensive coordinator at the University of Louisville.
 He served as the head football coach at Wayne State University from 1992 to 1994, and Georgia Southern University in 2006, compiling a career college football record of 19–25.
 VanGorder was the defensive coordinator for the Atlanta Falcons of the National Football League (NFL) from 2008 to 2011, and also worked in the same capacity for the University of Georgia (2001–2004) and Auburn University (2012).

+Personal life

 VanGorder is married to the former Ruth Jones.
 His children are Molloy, Morgan, Mack, Montgomery, Malone, and Freddie.

 Coaching career

 VanGorder started his coaching career in 1981 as an assistant coach at West Bloomfield High School.
 He served as the head coach at three high schools in the state of Florida, including Boca Raton Academy (now the Boca Raton campus of Pine Crest School).
 VanGorder posted a record of 52–16 and was named "Coach of the Year" on seven occasions.
 VanGorder's 1987 American Heritage School team was ranked No. 1 in the state of Florida.
 He joined the college ranks in 1989 at Grand Valley State University.

 VanGorder had his first head coaching opportunity from 1992 to 1994 at his alma mater, Wayne State University.
 During his final two seasons as head coach, Wayne State recorded its first winning record in more than a decade, going 6–5 in each season.
 From there was a three-year stint at the University of Central Florida, where he spent two years coaching linebackers and special teams before being assigned to assistant head coach/defensive coordinator.